TACC-Cloud/agave-docs/docs/agave/guides/jobs/aloe-job-changes.rst

 The following table lists all parameters that may be specified in a job submission request.
 The parameters are transmitted as a JSON object in the HTTP POST payload.
 The types are `JSON schema types <https://json-schema.org/>`_; the number following the *string* type indicates the maximum allowed string length.

+Some parameter types may differ from similar object model types shown above.
+The former represent types provided by users on input, the latter types used by the Jobs service during job execution.

 Parameters required for job submission are marked with an askerisk (*).

 +----------------------+-----------+-------------------------------+